Egor4ik325/converic/README.md

 ## Description

-> What kind of people will use this service?
+### What kind of people will use this service?

 - People that need quickly convert one image format into another without installing any specialized software.
-Service web cases:
+Service use cases:
   * convert JPEG image into PNG (to add transparency support)
   * convert ancient file (BMP) format into modern (PNG)
   * convert vector format (SVG) to raster (PNG) (to improve OS support)